AKASHNEGI-github/MCA-Notes/OOP.md

 - The **catch** statement allows you to define a block of code to be executed if an error occurs in the try block.

 ### What is Garbage Collection ?
-Object-oriented programming revolves around entities like objects.
-Each object consumes memory and there can be multiple objects of a class.
-So if these objects and their memories are not handled properly, then it might lead to certain memory related errors and the system might fail.
-Garbage collection refers to this mechanism of handling the memory in the program Through garbage collection, the unwanted memory is freed up by removing the objects that are no longer needed.
+Garbage collection refers to this mechanism of handling the memory in the program.
+Through garbage collection, the unwanted memory is freed up by removing the objects that are no longer needed.

 ---